rails/rails/guides/source/active_model_basics.md

 person.first_name = "First Name"
 person.first_name # => "First Name"

-# returns if any attribute has changed.
+# returns true if any of the attributes have unsaved changes, false otherwise.
 person.changed? # => true

 # returns a list of attributes that have changed before saving.